 At the end of each enrolled semester, including summer, grades are submitted to the Registrar and Satisfactory Academic Progress is determined by the Office of Financial Aid in an automated process once grades are official.
 Students not meeting SAP are notified in writing that they are either on warning or are no longer eligible for Title IV Federal Aid for future semesters.
 A student may be placed on warning following the first term that he/she does not meet SAP requirements.
-While on warning the student may receive financial aid for one semester.
-A student loses financial aid eligibility the semester following the warning semester if he/she fails to come into compliance.
+While on warning the student may receive financial aid eligibility the semester following the warning semester if he/she fails to come into compliance.